es-progress/shell/docs/lib/git.md

 ggit-diff BRANCH_A BRANCH_B

 Params:
-BRANCH_A           Branch to compare to
+BRANCH_A           Branch to compare against
 BRANCH_B           Branch to compare with
 ```